Efficient use of Teradata Recursive Queries

 Teradata Recursive Queries

-SQL offers two methods to create a Teradata recursive query.
-We can create a query using the WITH RECURSIVE clause or create a view using the CREATE RECURSIVE VIEW statement.
+SQL provides two options for constructing a Teradata recursive query: utilizing the WITH RECURSIVE clause within a query or constructing a recursive view using the CREATE RECURSIVE VIEW statement.

 • The seed statement is the initial query that runs.